 GeneCards Summary for UBE2L3 Gene

 UBE2L3 (Ubiquitin Conjugating Enzyme E2 L3) is a Protein Coding gene.
-Diseases associated with UBE2L3 include Keloid Formation and Papilloma.
-Among its related pathways are Ubiquitin-Proteasome Dependent Proteolysis and BARD1 signaling events.
+Diseases associated with UBE2L3 include Papilloma and Keloid Formation.
+Among its related pathways are Immune System and Alpha-synuclein signaling.
 GO annotations related to this gene include poly(A) RNA binding and ligase activity.
 An important paralog of this gene is UBE2L5P.